 They provide helpful drills to practice new oral lessons, grammar tips, activities, listening/audio samples, and dialogue assignments.

-Pro: The flashcard’s spaced repetition method is excellent and encourages you to gain unfamiliar words with little effort.
+Pro: The flashcard’s spaced repetition method is excellent and it encourages you to gain unfamiliar words with little effort.

 You can get some essential day-to-day conversations and beginner’s sentences within a few days.
 The UI and UX are also pretty attractive and intriguing.